-Criteria Policy Reference Within 250m from a Monash Playground Strategy (draft) identifies that a public toilet should be playground provided within 250m from a Regional or District level playground.
-Public toilet in council's There is no clear requirement for public toilet provision based on the pavilion Pavilion Classification in Monash Active Reserves Facility Hierarchy.
-Public toilet within 50m No clear requirement for public toilet provision based on the Sports from A Grade sport Ground Classification in Monash Active Reserves Facility Hierarchy. ground Provision of public toilets in proximity of all A grade grounds as a minimum ground provision standard is proposed.
-Monash Open Space Strategy identifies that a public toilet should be Open Space service provided in Regional level open space, should be provided in District level level open space and good to have in Social / Family recreation type of local park.
+CRITERIA POLICY REFERENCE Within 250m from a playground Monash Playground and Playspace Strategy 2020 (now adopted) identifies that a public toilet should be provided within 250m from a Regional or District level playground.
+Public toilet in council's pavilion There is no clear requirement for public toilet provision based on the Pavilion Classification in Monash Active Reserves Facility Hierarchy.
+Public toilet within 50m from A Grade sport ground No clear requirement for public toilet provision based on the Sports Ground Classification in Monash Active Reserves Facility Hierarchy.
+Provision of public toilets in proximity of all A grade grounds as a minimum provision standard is proposed.
+Open Space service level Monash Open Space Strategy identifies that a public toilet must be provided in Regional level open space, should be provided in District level open space and is good to have in Social / Family recreation type of local park.
 Activity Centre Public toilets should be considered within various levels of activity centre including smaller centres.
-There is not a mandatory requirement for public toilet provision at all Within 400m (5 minute railway stations.
-Currently most Premium Stations in the metropolitan area walk) from a railway provide public toilets.
-However these public toilets are only open when the station station service hub is staffed.
-It is a good practice to provide adequate Station public toilet in proximity of a railway station to encourage people to use public transport.
+Within 400m (5-minute walk) from a railway station There is not a mandatory requirement for public toilet provision at all railway stations.
+Currently most Premium Stations in the metropolitan area provide public toilets.
+However, these public toilets are only open when the station service hub is staffed.
+It is a good practice to provide adequate public toilet in proximity of a railway station to encourage people to use public transport.
 This could be an advocacy position for Council.
-Public toilet provision should be considered within 100m along an existing Proximity to Active and proposed Trail as identified in the Monash Open Space Strategy.
-The Transport Network nodes where people access or exit the trail should be considered as high demand for public toilet.
-There is no mandatory requirement for public toilet provision at bus stops.
-Proximity to Bus route However, it is a good practice to provide adequate public toilet facilities in Proximity to bus route proximity (50m) of major bus stop along bus route to encourage people to use public transport.
+Proximity to Active Transport Network Public toilet provision should be considered within 100m along an existing and proposed Trail as identified in the Monash Open Space Strategy.
+The nodes where people access or exit the trail should be considered as location with high demand for public toilet.
+Proximity to bus route There is not a mandatory requirement for public toilet provision at bus stops.
+However, it is a good practice to provide adequate public toilet facilities in proximity (50m) of major bus stops along bus route to encourage people to use public transport.
 This could form an advocacy position for Council.